nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

  - Made the focus element 1..1 (mandatory).
  - The source element is constrained by the removal of all sub elements apart from the endpoint.
 - Extension-ITK-MessageHandling-2
  - For the element extension:LocalExtension, changed the cardinality to 0..1 (optional), and made the value[x] sub-element 1..1 (mandatory).
+- CareConnect-ITK-Header-Organization-1
+ - The name elemnent is not required, so the cardinality on the name element has been changed to 0..0.

 This value set has changed: